best-esims-japan

 How to choose the right eSIM for Japan

 Choosing the right eSIM for Japan depends on how you travel and how you use your data.
-Start by checking if your phone supports eSIMs, then compare plans based on data limits, duration, and customer support.
+Start by checking if your phone supports eSIMs, then look at plans based on data limits, duration, and customer support.

 • Phone compatibility: Most iPhones from XR and newer, Google Pixel 4+, and many Samsung and Xiaomi models support eSIMs.

-• Data usage: Light users can stay connected with 3–5GB per week, while remote workers or streamers may need 10GB or more.
+• Data usage: Light users can stay connected with 3 to 5GB per week, while remote workers or streamers may need 10GB or more.

 • Trip length: Ubigi is great for longer stays with flexible top-ups, while Holafly lets you choose plans by the exact number of days.